abhishek-archlinux/AnimeWatch/README.md

 Most of the above things are possible in KODI or Plex .
 But I wanted some simple player with either mpv or mplayer as backend with decent media management functionality and addon structure.
 Therefore, I decided to create the application.

-This player is made only for GNU/Linux systems.
+This player is made mainly for GNU/Linux systems.
+But probably it may work on BSD and other Unix-like systems, if dependencies are satisfied.
+And one thing is sure it can't work on Windows.

 It is developed mainly on Arch Linux and Tested on both Arch and Ubuntu 14.04.

 #Dependencies and Installation: